deep-security/smartcheck-helm/README.md

 You will need `helm` installed and running.
 There's a handy [quickstart](https://docs.helm.sh/using_helm/#quickstart) that will help you get started.

-#### Securing Helm

-The Helm team have some helpful [guidelines for securing your Helm installation](https://docs.helm.sh/using_helm/#securing-your-helm-installation) as well as [an abbreviated list of best practices](https://docs.helm.sh/using_helm/#best-practices-for-securing-helm-and-tiller) for reference.

 ### Installing git

 You will need a `git` client installed.
 You can download a client at the `git` [downloads page](https://git-scm.com/downloads).